 - Continue adding more milk as needed until you get the right consistency.
 You want a nice thin batter that has the same consistency as heavy whipping cream.

 - Place the bowl of batter in the fridge to rest for 30 minutes.
+The batter will be really runny at first, but will thicken slightly after it sits.

 - Heat a lightweight 9″ frying pan over medium heat.
 It is important to make sure the pan is nice and hot before you start cooking, or the crepes will stick.